 Needless to say, every time we grill, me and Alex feel like royalty.
 Eventually, we will become that old immigrant couple telling grandkids scary stories with a thick Eastern European accent.
 I can see that.
 Nasty grandpa and grandma.

 So, from time to time, I like to make my own condiments.
 Last year I made simple clean eating BBQ sauce which has been a staple in our fridge.
 I do not buy Baby Ray’s – pure sugar, fillers and GMOs.
-This summer make this healthy Hawaiian BBQ sauce and keep in the fridge for weeks whenever you feel like a sweet potato burger with BBQ sauce, an oatmeal pizza crust with BBQ chicken or use leftovers to make slow cooker BBQ baked beans.
+This summer make this healthy Hawaiian BBQ sauce and keep in the fridge for weeks whenever you feel like a healthy black bean burgers with BBQ sauce, an oatmeal pizza crust with BBQ chicken, air fryer chicken wings or use leftovers to make slow cooker BBQ baked beans.

 To sweeten the BBQ sauce I used organic molasses which are byproduct of processing sugar cane and sugar beets into table sugar.
 Unlike refined sugar which contains zero nutritional value molasses are rich in essential minerals, vitamins and antioxidants.
 Thus, I am offering you refined sugar free BBQ sauce recipe.
 You could substitute molasses for honey or maple syrup.
 I tried, the sauce was great.
 A bit better with molasses though.